ljstaib/news-analyzer/README.md

 - Finished "Read Later" feature (4/18-4/19)
   - User can save a link to their saved links on the newsfeed ingest screen
   - Can view their links from the homepage and read the article saved, or delete the link from their list
+  - Updated style of page when no links are saved (4/21)
 - Can now upload multiple files at once (4/19-4/20)
   - A user is able to upload 1-10 files instead of just 1 at a time
   - Added new HTML page: numfiles.html so that a user can select the number of files to upload at once
   - Incorporated a for loop in my upload code to retrieve file data for up to 10 files at a time
   - Limitation: Same authors, creation date for each file, but a user can edit this information when viewing a list of their files
+- Can now upload .RTF files (4/21)
+- Made NLP analysis more clear to user (4/21)
+  - Instead of score and magnitude, shows sentiment as negative, neutral, or positive and the magnitude as weakly expressed, strongly expressed, or in the middle

 # HW2 Status - HW2
 Phase 1: Completed.
 Stub-API modules for Phase 1 are in their respective .py files.
 I also have psuedocode in newsanalyzer_pseudocode.txt.